Mobility shapes heat exposure inequalities in cities: Results

 \section{Results}

-We analyse daily mobility flows across 23 Spanish cities (Fig.~\ref{fig:1}a) using anonymized mobile-phone data stratified by age and income, combined with high-resolution temperature fields at the district level during July-August 2022 and 2023 (see Methods for details, including the definition of city boundaries).
-Our focus is on mobility-driven heat exposure and its intra-urban variations due to daily trips and activities, as compared to traditional heat exposure assessments based on residential environments only.
+We analyse daily mobility flows across 23 Spanish cities (Fig.~\ref{fig:1}a; SI Table~\ref{tab:SI_cities_summary}) using anonymized mobile phone data stratified by age and income, combined with high-resolution temperature fields at the district level during July-August 2022 and 2023 (see Methods for details, including the definition of city boundaries).
+Our focus is on daily experienced heat exposure and its intra-urban variations due to daily trips and activities, as compared to traditional heat exposure assessments based on residential environments only.
 Thus, we consider trips between districts and within the same district, but exclude those trips whose destination corresponds to a home-labeled activity.
 Including them would overweight the home district in our mobility-based metrics blurring the signal associated with exposure in workplaces, commercial areas, and other activity locations (see Methods).